Cancer Research UK logo.

 Taking out a clinical negligence claim

-You can claim clinical negligence if something goes wrong with your treatment.
+You can claim clinical negligence if something goes wrong with your treatment that causes you injury or harm.
+This is different to a making a complaint.

 If your treatment goes wrong